Skip to content

 How to Play the Same Road Trip Round in LearnClash

-LearnClash turns road trip trivia into a short rematch after the drive.
-A full duel uses 18 questions across 6 rounds, gives each player 45 seconds per question, and stays async with a 48-hour turn window.
-Missed questions enter spaced repetition, so the weird facts can stick.
+The car game doesn’t have to end at the destination.
+LearnClash turns it into a short rematch after the drive.
+A full duel runs 18 questions across 6 rounds, gives each player 45 seconds per question, and stays async on a 72-hour turn window.
+Miss a question and it enters spaced repetition, so the weird facts actually stick.

 Use the article in the car, then use LearnClash after the car.